[Updated: August 2, 2019]

 Only issue a release publicly after journalists have had first dibs on your news.
 Otherwise, by the time a media person sees it, it's old news.

-6. Create an Attractive Landing Page
+6. Create a Landing Page

 Don't let potential customers fall through the cracks.
 If their interest wanes, you run the risk that they will move on to one of your competitors.
 Collect their contact information with a landing page so that you can invite them back once your new product or service goes live.